chrishamlin98/chrishamlin98.github.io/about.md

 ![Profile Image]({{ site.url }}/{{ site.picture }})

-<p align="center">I have been working in the education field for 16 years as a teacher and I have decided to go for a career change. </p>
-<p align="center">My passions are many and my prides are few, but I do love my family and value education above all else. </p>
+<p>I have been working in the education field for 16 years as a teacher and I have decided to go for a career change.
+My passions are many and my prides are few, but I do love my family and value education above all else. </p>

-<p align="center">My skills and projects are constantly growing and this page will attempt to highlight developments in these areas.</p>
+<p>My skills and projects are constantly growing and this page will attempt to highlight developments in these areas.</p>

 <h2>Skills</h2>